Exposition Universelle (1867): Exhibits

+Swedish guns from Finspång exhibited in the park.

+France showed its new breech-loading naval artillery reinforced with hot-fitted steel hoops.
+The largest piece was a 42 cm coast-defense gun weighing approximately 37–38 tonnes, capable of firing 300 kg projectiles to a range of about 7,800 metres.

+French naval artillery park (drawing by Weber).

+These displays illustrated the rapid progress in heavy steel artillery and breech-loading technology among European powers shortly before the Franco-Prussian War of 1870.

 Americans displayed their latest telegraph technology and both Cyrus Field and Samuel Morse provided speeches.

 French explorer and early ethnobotanist Marie-Théophile Griffon du Bellay exhibited a display of dried specimens of some 450 species of useful plant, collected in the course of his recent explorations of Gabon and annotated with accounts of the uses to which they were put in their native land.
 Most notable among these were the powerful stimulant and hallucinogen Tabernanthe iboga, containing the alkaloid ibogaine, (currently being investigated as a cure for heroin and other addictions), the legume Griffonia simplicifolia (found, subsequently, to be rich in the serotonin precursor 5-HTP), and Strophanthus hispidus, an effective arrow poison, due to its containing cardiac glycosides with digoxin-like effects.
 Griffon du Bellay was awarded two medals for his exhibit.

 The exposition was formally opened on 1 April and closed on 31 October 1867, and was visited by 9,238,967 persons, including exhibitors and employees.
 This exposition was the greatest up to its time of all international expositions, both with respect to its extent and to the scope of its plan.